kubernetes/website/content/en/blog/_posts/2023-04-11-kubernetes-1.27-blog.md

 ## Pod Scheduling Readiness goes to beta

-Pods were considered ready for scheduling once created.
+Upon creation, Pods are ready for scheduling.
 Kubernetes scheduler does its due diligence to find nodes to place all pending Pods.
 However, in a real-world case, some Pods may stay in a _missing-essential-resources_ state for a long period.
 These Pods actually churn the scheduler (and downstream integrators like Cluster Autoscaler) in an unnecessary manner.

 By specifying/removing a Pod's `.spec.schedulingGates`, you can control when a Pod is ready to be considered for scheduling.

-The `schedulingGates` field contains a list of strings, and each string literal is perceived as a criteria that Pod should be satisfied before considered schedulable.
+The `schedulingGates` field contains a list of strings, and each string literal is perceived as a criteria that must be satisfied before a Pod is considered schedulable.
 This field can be initialized only when a Pod is created (either by the client, or mutated during admission).
 After creation, each schedulingGate can be removed in an arbitrary order, but addition of a new scheduling gate is disallowed.

 ## Node log access via Kubernetes API

 This feature helps cluster administrators debug issues with services running on nodes by allowing them to query service logs.
-To use the feature, ensure that the `NodeLogQuery` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled for that node, and that the kubelet configuration options `enableSystemLogHandler` and `enableSystemLogQuery` are both set to true.
+To use this feature, ensure that the `NodeLogQuery` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) is enabled on that node, and that the kubelet configuration options `enableSystemLogHandler` and `enableSystemLogQuery` are both set to true.
 On Linux, we assume that service logs are available via journald.
 On Windows, we assume that service logs are available in the application log provider.
 You can also fetch logs from the `/var/log/` and `C:\var\log` directories on Linux and Windows, respectively.

-A cluster administrator can try out this alpha feature on all their nodes, or on just a subset.
+A cluster administrator can try out this alpha feature across all nodes of their cluster, or on a subset of them.

 ## ReadWriteOncePod PersistentVolume access mode goes to beta

-ReadWriteOncePod is a new access mode for [PersistentVolumes](/docs/concepts/storage/persistent-volumes/#persistent-volumes) (PVs) and [PersistentVolumeClaims](/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) (PVCs) introduced in Kubernetes v1.22.
+Kuberentes `v1.22` introduced a new access mode `ReadWriteOncePod` for [PersistentVolumes](/docs/concepts/storage/persistent-volumes/#persistent-volumes) (PVs) and [PersistentVolumeClaims](/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) (PVCs).
 This access mode enables you to restrict volume access to a single pod in the cluster, ensuring that only one pod can write to the volume at a time.
 This can be particularly useful for stateful workloads that require single-writer access to storage.

 The ReadWriteOncePod beta adds support for [scheduler preemption](/docs/concepts/scheduling-eviction/pod-priority-preemption/) of pods that use ReadWriteOncePod PVCs.
-Scheduler preemption allows higher-priority pods to preempt lower-priority pods, for example when a pod (A) with a ReadWriteOncePod PVC is scheduled, and if another pod (B) is found using the same PVC and pod (A) has higher priority, the scheduler will return an "Unschedulable" status and attempt to preempt pod (B).
+Scheduler preemption allows higher-priority pods to preempt lower-priority pods.
+For example when a pod (A) with a `ReadWriteOncePod` PVC is scheduled, if another pod (B) is found using the same PVC and pod (A) has higher priority, the scheduler will return an `Unschedulable` status and attempt to preempt pod (B).
 For more context, see the KEP: [ReadWriteOncePod PersistentVolume AccessMode](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/2485-read-write-once-pod-pv-access-mode).

 ## Respect PodTopologySpread after rolling upgrades

-`matchLabelKeys` is a list of pod label keys to select the pods over which spreading will be calculated.
-The keys are used to lookup values from the pod labels, those key-value labels are ANDed with `labelSelector` to select the group of existing pods over which spreading will be calculated for the incoming pod.
+`matchLabelKeys` is a list of pod label keys used to select the pods over which spreading will be calculated.
+The keys are used to lookup values from the pod labels.
+Those key-value labels are ANDed with `labelSelector` to select the group of existing pods over which spreading will be calculated for the incoming pod.
 Keys that don't exist in the pod labels will be ignored.
 A null or empty list means only match against the `labelSelector`.

 With `matchLabelKeys`, users don't need to update the `pod.spec` between different revisions.
 The controller/operator just needs to set different values to the same `label` key for different revisions.
 The scheduler will assume the values automatically based on `matchLabelKeys`.
 For example, if users use Deployment, they can use the label keyed with `pod-template-hash`, which is added automatically by the Deployment controller, to distinguish between different revisions in a single Deployment.